cloudify-cosmo/docs.getcloudify.org/content/developer/writing_widgets/widget-definition.md

       Hints:
         * `DataTable` component provides the `searchable` property that should be set as `true` to provide the `_search` parameter,
-        * `DataTable.Column` component provides the `name` property that should be set in the same way like property in single data row to make possible sort by column on click action on the column header.
+        * `DataTable.Column` component provides the `name` property that should be set in the same way like property in single data row to make possible sort by column on click action on the column header,
+        * Go to [this page](https://github.com/cloudify-cosmo/docs.getcloudify.org/blob/master/content/developer/writing_widgets/faq.md) to see how to use `DataTable` component.

 #### Inclusive Params